Using Kiosk Pro with an external screen

 iOS/iPadOS functionality, works in:

-You can use the native mirroring available in the iPad 2 and above to mirror the iPad's screen directly onto an external monitor.
+You can use iOS/iPadOS's native support for mirroring to mirror the iPad's screen directly onto an external monitor.
 This is iOS/iPadOS system functionality and not something implemented by Kiosk Pro.

 This option uses black bars on the right and left of the display to fill the screen as iPads use a 4:3 aspect ratio and most external screens are wider at 16:9.
 In addition, on some monitors smaller black bars are shown above and below the content.
 As this is system functionality, it is not something Kiosk Pro can address directly.

 Enterprise also supports full-screen screensaver video, which can be looped independently of the iPad or automatically switch to native mirroring when a visitor interacts with the kiosk.

 Direct mirroring of the iPad's screen is not currently supported in full screen mode; but it is still possible to switch between full-screen content triggered through the API and the use of the iPad's native mirroring if this functionality is needed.